How to File

 UCMS Acceptable File Format Changes Effective January 1, 2020

-The following changes will be implemented January 1, 2020:
+The following changes were implemented January 1, 2020:

-- ICESA files will now be accepted for both tax and wage reporting of original files.
+- ICESA files now accept for both tax and wage reporting of original files.
 Currently, the ICESA file can only be used for wage reporting.

-- TAB and SSA file formats will no longer be accepted.
+- TAB and SSA file formats are no longer accepted.

 The File Layouts and Formats for Electronic Reporting of PA Quarterly Unemployment Compensation Wage and Tax Data, form UC-2010, provides information on the acceptable file formats and specifications.
-After January 1, 2020, the UC-2010 will be updated to remove the unacceptable file formats and specifications.
 The UC-2010 can be found on the

 UC Management Page of the Employer UC Services section of the website.